Alzheimer's and Dementia Care in Shrewsbury, NJContact Us to Get Started

 Caring for a loved one with dementia or Alzheimer’s disease in the home can be physically and emotionally draining.
 We understand the challenges faced by family caregivers and can help ease the burden.

-What is Dementia and Alzheimer’s Disease Care?
+What is Alzheimer's and Dementia Care?

 In general, dementia is a decline in mental ability, such as memory loss or an inability to complete familiar tasks, serious enough to interfere with a person’s daily life.
 Alzheimer's disease is the most common type of dementia, accounting for 50 to 80 percent of dementia cases.
-Our services help people with these symptoms by focusing on their remaining abilities and strengths, while assisting with tasks that have become difficult for the client to perform.
+Our Alzheimer's and dementia care services help people with these symptoms by focusing on their remaining abilities and strengths, while assisting with tasks that have become difficult for the client to perform.

 In general, dementia is a decline in mental ability, such as memory loss or an inability to complete familiar tasks, serious enough to interfere with a person’s daily quality of life.
 Alzheimer's disease is the most common type of dementia, accounting for 50 to 80 percent of dementia cases.
 Our services help people with these symptoms by focusing on their remaining abilities and strengths, while assisting with tasks that have become difficult for the client to perform.